 iv.
 The complainant and respondent may propose witnesses and provide specific questions in advance that they believe important to ask of other parties or witnesses.
-The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include, or exclude witnesses or other information.
+The DHO, in consultation with the Panel, will determine the relevance as well as the appropriateness of witnesses and questions, and may accordingly place restrictions on, include, or exclude witnesses or other v.

-v.
 When the Panel is conducting the interview of the complainant and respondent, each student will have an advisor or outside counsel with them to provide advice and support.
 The advisor or outside counsel will be permitted to address questions to the other party during the Hearing subject to determinations of relevancy and other appropriate considerations.
-If an advisor's behavior is disruptive, the Hearing will be adjourned and the advisor may be excluded from the Hearing.
+If an address's behavior is discounting the Hearing will be adjourned and the advisor's behavior is disruptive, the Hearing will be adjourned and the advisor may be excluded from the Hearing.
 The interviews by the Panel will be recorded (audio only).
 No observers will be permitted to make any audio or video recordings.